-ERS encourages CRC networks to produce content for the ERS Respiratory Channel (e.g., Coffee Talk) to aid disseminating the results of the CRC.
-In case of interest, the ERS Office should be contacted for further details.
+The results of the CRC, key scientific publications and important CRC milestones can be shared through ERS dissemination channels like the ERS Newsletter, ERS Respiratory Channel and ERS social networks.
+Requests have to be submitted to the ERS Office for evaluation and processing.
+Additionally, ERS encourages CRC networks to produce content for the ERS Respiratory Channel (e.g., Coffee Talk) to aid disseminating the results of the CRC.
+For further details, please contact the ERS Office.